 Londa’s Favorite Sewing Machine Needle Types

 * Stretch Needles are needed for sewing knits where the fabric and the thread will stretch.
 These have a slightly rounded tip that separates the yarns of knit fabric rather than piercing them.
 In the Schmetz line, Stretch Needles have a YELLOW Band to so designate them.
 These needles are designed to prevent skipped stitches – a frequent problem with knits.
 There is a hump above the eye to force a larger loop, they have a shaved shank to position the needle closer to the hook and make the loop easier to pick up by the hook, thereby reducing skipped stitches.
-Stretch Needles are available in sizes 75/11 and 90/14 and also in 2 Twin Needle sizes: 2.5 mm apart in size 75 needles (2.5/75) and 4.0 mm apart in Size 75 needles (4.0/75).
-Check out and Order these Twin Stretch Needles HERE.
+Stretch Needles are available in sizes 75/11 and 90/14 and also in 2 Twin Needle sizes: 2.5 mm apart in size 75 needles (2.5/75) – order HERE and 4.0 mm apart in Size 75 needles (4.0/75) – order HERE.
 I almost exclusively use the 75/11, even for my sweatshirt transformations and the 4.0/75 Twin Stretch Needle for my double-stitched hems (even though I DO have 2 sergers with Cover Hem capability).
 I always keep these in stock and sell them HERE.